 Artist and designer David Hughes uses the basic LEGO® brick to create stunning three dimensional sculptures.
-‘I like to think my art engages with people because it appeals to all of us who played with LEGO bricks as children, whilst at the same time, explores grown-up ideas of contemporary art and design’.
+‘I like to think my art engages with people because it appeals to all of us who played with LEGO® bricks as children, whilst at the same time explores grown-up ideas of contemporary art and design’.
 David is exhibiting five plinth mounted sculptures and one wall mounted installation comprising six skulls.

 Ekow Nimako is based in Toronto, Canada and studied Fine Arts at York University, Ontario.
 He began using LEGO® bricks in his professional practice in 2014 and has since cultivated a unique approach to sculpting this iconic medium.
-Nimako will exhibit five pieces from his Building Black: Mythos series of works, which includes Flower Girl, a life-sized figure of a girl surrounded by bees.
+Nimako is exhibiting five pieces from his Building Black: Mythos series of works, which includes Flower Girl, a life-sized figure of a girl surrounded by bees.
 Nimako’s work references afrofuturism, mythology and the metaphor of West African proverbs.

 ‘Eat my Bricks’ is a collaboration between German artists Michael Feindura and Soren Grochau who use LEGO® mini figures to create large scale, humorous photographs which often have social and political commentary at their heart.